 LaPaz was a well-known astronomer and meteor expert and was employed by the Air Force on a number of occasions in secretive New Mexico UFO investigations, including the New Mexico green fireball phenomenon that started in late 1948.
 According to some military intelligence people (see, e.g., affidavit of Earl Zimmerman), LaPaz was also called in immediately after the Roswell incident and asked to determine the trajectory of the crash object.

+A number of other sightings also occurred over and near Roswell.
 The important point here is that the Roswell events of early July didn't occur in a vacuum.
 A large number of baffling aerial phenomena were reported occurring over the skies of New Mexico and neighboring areas at the same time.

 (Note: Reports marked with an asterisk * involved former or active military personnel, police officers, pilots, scientists, or were special cases in some other way, such as the Rhode's photographic case in Phoenix on July 7, or the Roswell sighting on July 2 by the Wilmots.
 These cases are also marked on the graphical plots with an asterisk.)